BundlePush/bundlepush-lib/README.md

 - Users receive updates faster, improving their experience
 - You can rollback problematic updates quickly if issues arise

-For those new to OTA updates, we recommend reading [this excellent article](https://dev.to/ponikar/ota-updates-in-react-native-1pbo) to understand the underlying concepts.
+For those new to OTA updates, we recommend reading <a href="https://dev.to/ponikar/ota-updates-in-react-native-1pbo" target="_blank">this excellent article</a> to understand the underlying concepts.

 **Important:** Always thoroughly test your updates in a development environment before deploying to production users.